Plachtaa/seed-vc/README.md

 --baseline ""  # fill in openvoice or cosyvoice to compute baseline result --max-samples 100  # max source utterances to go through
 ```
-Before that, make sure you have openvoice and cosyvoice repo correctly installed on `../OpenVoice/` and `../CosyVoice/` if you would like to run baselien evaluation.
+Before that, make sure you have openvoice and cosyvoice repo correctly installed on `../OpenVoice/` and `../CosyVoice/` if you would like to run baseline evaluation.

 ## Installation📥
 Suggested python 3.10 on Windows or Linux.